-This post will consist of all the children who live at the newly-renovated Truth Home in Ongole, where there are 2 foster homes: Truth Yellow and Truth Orange.
+This post will consist of all the children who live at the newly-renovated Truth Home in Ongole, where there are 2 foster homes.
 Sponsorship helps SCH to be able to secure the proper medical care, as well as all the other essentials for living the happiest, healthiest life possible.

 *Silas has cerebral palsy and epilepsy.
 He is an exuberant young boy who loves playing water games.
-He is a smiley, mischievous, happy little boy who steals the heart of everyone he meets.
-Silas loves to spend time with his friends and play with colorful toys.
+He is a smiley, mischievous, happy boy who steals the heart of everyone he meets. *Silas loves to spend time with his friends and play with colorful toys.
 In 2018, he learned how to complete pegboard puzzles in on-site class!
 Needs $300/month.
 Sponsor here.

-*Brent is an active, affectionate boy who had a sensitive medical need which was corrected surgically.
+*Brent is an active, affectionate boy who had a sensitive medical need which was repaired surgically.
 He is fun-loving and has an infectious laugh and sense of humor. *Brent loves to go swimming at beach and is a constant ball of energy.
 In 2018, he continued to make progress at his mainstream private school!
 Needs $215/month.
 Sponsor here.

 *Jasper has cerebral palsy for which he uses a wheelchair, and kyphosis.
 He is a quiet sweetheart who loves being tickled!
 He loves the sound of autos (taxis), being outside, and being held.
 In 2018, he made strides in sensory integration!
 Needs $300/month.
 Sponsor here.

-*Josh has CP and uses a custom wheelchair!
-Josh has Alopecia, or hair loss, and has been lovingly described as his home’s ‘Charlie Brown’.
-He’s not grouchy though, no way!
-Josh has a beautiful smile.
-He loves to be sung to and spoken to, and makes his needs known, though he is non-verbal.
+*Josh has cerebral palsy for which he uses a wheelchair. *Josh also has alopecia, or hair loss, and has been lovingly described as his home’s ‘Charlie Brown’.
+He’s not grouchy though, no way! *Josh has a beautiful smile.
+He loves to be sung and spoken to, and makes his needs known, though he is non-verbal.
 In 2018, he made progress in sensory skills by learning to hold a ball with his hands!
 Needs $225/month.
 Sponsor here.

 *Palmer has autism and a mild intellectual delay.
-He is described as a fun, playful, and active boy who is bursting with energy.
-Palmer loves to be challenged, excels in school, and loves to play tag and color.
+He is described as a fun, playful, and active boy who is bursting with energy. *Palmer loves to be challenged, excels in his mainstream private school, and loves to play tag and color.
 In 2018, he continued to progress in classes!
 Needs $185/month.
 Sponsor here.